SAP-archive/cloud-analytics-end-to-end-sample/README.md

 - [Exercise 4](./exercise4/README.md): Live Data Connection.
 In this exercise you are creating a live data connection from SAP Analytics Cloud to your SAP HANA database in SAP Cloud Platform.
 - [Exercise 5](./exercise5/README.md): Modeling in SAP Analytics Cloud.
 How to create a model on top of your live data connection to SAP HANA will be explained in this exercise.
 - [Exercise 6](./exercise6/README.md): Creating a story in SAP Analytics Cloud.
 In this exercise you will create your first story in SAP Analytics Cloud to get insights into your data.

+## Download and Installation
+The exercises for this session are entirely Cloud-based.
+You only need an internet browser on your machine.
+**Attention**: SAP Analytics Cloud works best with Google Chrome.
+If you use other internet browsers, some features might not be supported!

+## Configuration
+None

+## Limitations
+When using SAP Analytics Cloud in other internet browsers than *Google Chrome*, not all features are supported.
+(For example creating a new live data connection is not possible)

+## Known Issues
+None so far...

+## Support and ContributingHow
+This project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.

+For more information and support on SAP Cloud Platform, please visit https://help.sap.com/viewer/p/CP

+For more information and support on SAP Analytics Cloud, please visit https://help.sap.com/doc/00f68c2e08b941f081002fd3691d86a7/release/en-US/index.html

 ## License
 This project is licensed under the Apache Software License, v.
 2 except as noted otherwise in the [LICENSE](./LICENSE) file.